Units: 1.0 CU

 Comparison to ESE534

-This course inherited about 30% of the material from the
+This course inherited less than 25% of the material from the

 ESE534.
 This course does not go deep into how to design a spatial substrate (compute, interconnect), nor go deep into processor--FPGA continuum and instruction design.
 If offered again (no current plans), ESE534 would likely evolve to take this course as a pre-requisite.
 Possibly ESE534 and 535